EU (NON-MALTESE) LEGAL PROFESSIONALS WISHING TO PRACTISE IN MALTA

 Further information about the process of application is indicated hereunder:

 Any foreign legal professional must first register in Malta.
 Registration is carried out by filling the application form.

-The foreign legal professional will be entitled to practise their profession in Malta under the legal title obtained by the qualification in his/her country of origin, but not in the Courts of Justice.
+Foreign legal professionals from the EU will be entitled to practise their profession in Malta, under the legal title obtained by the qualification in their country of origin as indicated in the official Certificate of Registration, but not in the Courts of Justice.

-As indicated in this form, in order to register, applicants would have to provide copies of:
+As indicated in Application for Registration form, applicants would have to provide copies of:

 - birth certificate;

 - a certified copy of their qualification;

 - an apostille certificate issued by the Competent Authority of the Member State in which the qualification has been obtained;

 - a certificate attesting to registration/warrant with the competent authority of the Member State concerned

 Applicants wishing to gain full integration in the legal profession in Malta (i.e. applying for a local warrant) which would entitle them to practise their profession in the Courts of Justice, should (following registration) proceed with the second step in the process by filling another application for inclusion into the legal profession of Malta.